-Low flammability vegetation is recommended for any areas adjacent to facilities or infrastructure.
-Not many coniferous trees are included in the recommended plant list below due to their high flammability rating, which pose a greater fire risk to buildings and communities.
+Low flammability vegetation is required for any areas adjacent to facilities or infrastructure.
+Few coniferous trees are included in the plant list below due to their high flammability rating, which pose a greater fire risk to buildings and communities.

 Deciduous Trees